 - King: 76″ x 80″

 - California King: 72″ x 84″

 Mattress Topper: Bedding item designed to alter the firmness of a mattress.
 These are usually bulkier than mattress pads, and offer a greater change to the feel of the mattress.

-Memory Foam: (Also known as Viscoelastic Polyurethane Foam) A foam made by adding water to polyurethane plastics.
-The chemical composition and ratios are altered to give this foam the sinking support its known for.
+Memory Foam: (Also known as Viscoelastic Polyurethane Foam) A foam made by adding water and additional chemicals to polyurethane plastics; giving this foam the sinking feeling its known for.

 Microdenier: A denier is a unit of measure for the linear mass density of fibers, listed as the mass (in grams) per 9000 meters of the fiber.
-Microdenier is the term used to describe a fiber with a density below one gram per 9000 meters of the fiber.
+Microdenier is a fiber with a density below one gram per 9000 meters of the fiber.

 Microfiber: A very fine, synthetic yarn.